theuerc/Website/src/routes/customers/quizlet.md

 ## The bottom line: massively improved developer satisfaction

-> Gitpod is a great product that has helped us a lot.
+> Gitpod offers a compelling developer experience, and reduces our developer downtime to nearly zero.
+Running in the cloud enabled new ways of working together that weren’t possible before.
 We were able to modernize our development environment and increase internal developer satisfaction by 45%” - <span style="font-weight:400; font-size:18px;">Roger Goldfinger,</span> <span style="font-weight:400; font-size:16px;">Senior Staff Software Engineer at Quizlet</span>

 The Quizlet team initially deployed Gitpod on their largest repo.
 Engineers at Quizlet can choose whether to use Gitpod or their local development environment.